SchornacklabSLCU/amfinder/README.md

 ### Training mode

-Users may want to train `amf` on a specific set of images.
-This is especially useful when analysing root images obtained with different **staining methods** (such as trypan blue or chlorazol black) or that rely on **fluorescence** (such as AlexaFluor-conjugated Wheat Germ Agglutinin).
+Use **training mode** to train `amf` on a different image dataset, or to refine existing models.

 ```bash
 $ amf train <options> <images>
 ```

-Options are listed below:
+Available options are listed below:

 |Short|Long|Description|Default|
 |-|-|-|-|